hyperledger-labs/fabric-token-sdk/cmd/tokengen/README.md

   -s, --issuers strings    list of issuer keys in the form of <MSP-Dir>:<MSP-ID>
   -o, --output string      output folder (default ".")
 ```

+The public parameters are stored in the output folder with name `zkatdlog_pp.json`.

 ## tokengen help